module Kwrefer:sig..end

 be the only record in the file; each record of a multi-schema must

-have an skey field as named by the ~skey
+have an skey field as named by the ~skey parameter of the

 compilation function; the skey fields of the multi-schema are KEYS